FLORIDA SUNSHINE GETAWAY 35-DAY – RV CARAVAN

 As RVers, we probably all know a little about Florida – it’s where the snowbirds head every winter.
 We may have taken the kids to Orlando to visit Disney and other amusement parks.
 We’ve watched enormous rockets launch from Cape Canaveral.
 It’s home to glorious sandy beaches, balmy weather, giant alligators and swaying palm trees.
 We drink Florida orange juice.
 But Florida has a lot more to offer than retirement communities and golf courses.
 It’s a dynamic, diverse region with a colorful history.
 And on our 35-day Florida Sunshine Getaway, Fantasy RV Tours makes it possible for us to really explore the Sunshine State.

 Leaving the Florida panhandle, we head south down the Emerald Coast to Destin, where we spend a relaxing two days enjoying its stunning white beaches and emerald-hued waters.
 You might even want to try out your fishing skills here – it’s widely known as the ‘world’s luckiest fishing village.’
-But don’t worry — if fishing’s not your thing, you can still sample the delicious local seafood at Fantasy’s Low Country Boil dinner.
+But don’t worry if fishing’s not your thing, you can still sample the delicious local seafood at Fantasy’s Low Country Boil dinner.

 We leave the Gulf Coast and head inland to a more bustling environment – Florida’s capital city, Tallahassee.
 However, we’re still in laid-back Florida, and Tallahassee is a genteel Southern town with good manners, rolling hills, oak-canopied roads, plantation homes and genuine Southern hospitality.
 It’s also home to Florida State University, Florida A&M University and, of course, Florida’s Legislature.
-During our two days here, we tour the city and visit the Capitol Museum, part of the Old Capitol Building which has been restored to reflect Florida’s colorful history of representative government through exhibits, displays and even the 1902 Governor’s office.
+During our two days here, we tour the city and visit the Capitol Museum, part of the Old Capitol Building that has been restored to reflect Florida’s colorful history of representative government through exhibits, displays and even the 1902 Governor’s office.

 It’s a short drive to Ocala, in Marion County.
-It’s known as the Horse Capital of the World, and has more horses in residence than any other county in the U.S. We’ll explore country roads, pass lavish equestrian farms fringed with huge oak trees and wood fences and tour a horse farm, meeting some of these beautiful animals up close, followed by a delicious lunch right in the countryside.
+It’s known as the Horse Capital of the World, and it has more horses in residence than any other county in the U.S. We’ll explore country roads, pass lavish equestrian facilities fringed with huge oak trees and wood fences and tour a horse farm, meeting some of these beautiful animals up close, all followed by a delicious lunch right in the countryside.

 Next, it’s time to get up close and personal with the world-famous Royal Lipizzaner Stallions at their winter home just east of Sarasota.
 Watch these magnificent horses gracefully prance, trot and canter as they train for their spectacular upcoming tour.

 Our 35 days together finally come to an end with a gala farewell dinner – a time to reflect on the wonders and beauties of our Sunshine State and our experiences exploring it together with fellow Fantasy guests.
-We’ll enjoy continental breakfast together …and leave with a well-rounded view and appreciation of this sunshine destination.
+We’ll enjoy a continental breakfast together and leave with a well-rounded view and appreciation of this sunshine destination.